-- Set up a circuit in the lab and use a volt Ohm meter to take readings.
+- Set up a circuit in the lab and use a Digital Multimeter to take readings.

 - Define and calculate the following circuit parameters: voltage, line drop, resistance, and current.

-- Define the operating principles of common electrical devices such as switches, resistors, power supplies, and relays.
+- Define the operating principles, ratings, testing and electrical symbols of common electrical devices such as power supplies, circuit protection devices, switches, relays, and resistors.

-- Explain the fundamentals of inductive and magnetic devices such as motors, transformers, and generators.
+- Define the operating principles, ratings, testing and electrical symbols of inductive and magnetic devices such as motors, transformers, and generators.